tirthjivani/tirthjivani/README.md

 I worked as Angular Front-End Developer at <a href="https://truein.com/"><b>TrueIn</b></a>. also experienced a full fledge startup at <a href="https://github.com/meriStreet-Web-App"><b>MeriStreet</b></a> and also built an Software from scratch bottom as a Full-Stack Developer at <a href="https://www.iirs.gov.in/"><b>Indian Institute of Remote Sensing</b></a>.
 <br>

-A young software engineer with a passion for technology, a way with people, and a wish to build the community better.
+A young engineer with a passion for technology, a way with people, and a wish to build the community better.

 <br>